SLO County Supervisor Hill fails to attend most meetings

 During the past four months, Hill has missed five Board of Supervisor meetings, and attended seven via Zoom.
 Currently, all county boards meet through teleconferencing because of the pandemic.

-Also, during the past four months, Hill has failed to attend 21 meeting of agencies in which he represents county residents: the Air Pollution Control Board, the Economic Vitality Corporation, the Integrated Waste Management Authority, the Homeless Services Oversight Committee, the San Luis Obispo Council of Governments, and the Regional Transit Authority while collecting his full salary.
+Also, during the past four months, Hill has failed to attend 21 meeting of agencies in which he represents county residents: the Air Pollution Control Board, the Economic Vitality Corporation, the Integrated Waste Management Authority, the Homeless Services Oversight Committee, the San Luis Obispo Council of Governments, and the Regional Transit Authority, while collecting his full salary.

 Hill did not respond to questions about attending board meetings.